sava-software/ravina/solana/README.md

 * **query**: Per query related parameters.
     * **numPartitions**: The initial task of scoring tables will be divided into this many parallel windows.
     * **topTablesPerPartition**: The number of top scored tables for each window/partition to return.
-    * **minScore**: Minimum score at the map/score step for a table to be eligible for reduction.
+    * **startingMinScore**: Minimum score at the map/score step for a table to be eligible for reduction.
+If no tables meet the requirement is are found, the minimum score is divided two down to a minimum of two before giving up.

 ### web